 Call your provider if your child has any of the symptoms of Ewing sarcoma.
 An early diagnosis can increase the possibility of a favorable outcome.

 Anderson ME, Randall RL, Springfield DS, Gebhardt MC.
 Sarcomas of bone.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 92.

-National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology (NCCN guidelines): bone cancer.
-Updated 2016.
+National Comprehensive Cancer Network website.
+NCCN clinical practice guidelines in oncology (NCCN guidelines): Bone cancer.
+Version 1.2018.

 Last reviewed on: 1/19/2018

 Reviewed by: Richard LoCicero, MD, private practice specializing in hematology and medical oncology, Longstreet Cancer Center, Gainesville, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.